Last updated: May 3, 2026

 Best options by need

-- I am a low-income homeowner or renter: Start with the MO-PTC.
+- I am a low-income homeowner or renter: Start with MO-PTC.
 It is statewide and can help renters too.

 - I own my home and I am 62 or older: Check your assessor and collector for a local freeze program.